-Here we describe how the analyst can translate the customer's requirement for quality into terms applicable to internal quality control, i.e. within-laboratory reproducibility (s{Rw}) .
+Here we describe how the analyst can translate the customer's requirement for quality into terms applicable to internal quality control, i.e. within-laboratory reproducibility (s{Rw}).

-An analytical result can strictly speaking never be absolutely "correct", since you will always get two slightly different results if you perform the same measurement twice.
+An analytical result can strictly speaking never be absolutely "correct".
 What is possible is to deliver a result with sufficiently small uncertainty for a given purpose, i.e. a result that is fit for purpose.
-Therefore we need to know the intended use of the result before we can define the requirements for quality.
+Therefore, we need to know the intended use of the result before we can define the requirements for quality.